Indochina Link Vietnam

 3. Paid by non-cash method for transactions ≥ VND 5 million

-That VND 5 million threshold is new.
-Before Decree 320, the threshold was VND 20 million.
-Now even mid-size supplier payments in cash kill the deduction.
-This applies per transaction — and if you make multiple purchases from the same supplier totaling ≥ VND 5 million on the same day, those aggregate too.
+The VND 5 million (~USD 200) threshold is new under Decree 320/2025 — previously VND 20 million.
+Even mid-size supplier payments in cash now forfeit the deduction.
+The rule applies per transaction, and multiple purchases from the same supplier totaling ≥ VND 5 million on the same day aggregate.

 Key Deductible Expenses for FDI